leonardreidy/gollum-starter/README.md

 make all
 ```

 This will initialize the project from scratch and start the service.

+> [!WARNING]
-Do not use this if you have already initialized the project.
+> Do not use this if you have already initialized the project.